ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-16-fast-creation-performance-tests-based-soapui-project.md

     - testing
 ---

 The role of API has grown over the last few years.
 The growing use of cloud based technologies leads to more API-interfaces providing access to web-services.
 API supports this important interaction between the client and service.
 In this case, not only the proper operation of API methods is very important, but also their performance.
-Let’s take a look at the tools which are the leaders in conducting automated API [testing](https://www.issart.com/en/services/details/service/testing) such as SoapUI API testing.
+Let's take a look at the tools which are the leaders in conducting automated API [testing](https://www.issart.com/en/services/details/service/testing) such as SoapUI API testing.

 SoapUI is a testing tool SOAP and REST API.
 SoapUI tool allows you to create and run functional API tests.
 JMeter is an open-source project allowing to do SOAP and REST API based load testing.
 Let testers perform test suite for a REST API for SoapUI where they have to perform not only functional tests, but also load testing based on the developed test cases.
 JMeter as load testing tool offers more flexible settings for creating load tests, it has more additional plugins for displaying test results.
-But in case you’re using a new tool, you need to create a set of REST requests, debug this set, combine some requests to create test cases again.
+But in case you're using a new tool, you need to create a set of REST requests, debug this set, combine some requests to create test cases again.

 Can a load profile of service be built based on the set of functional SoapUI tests?
 It is possible.
 This is where the new function of SoapUI project conversion to the taurus script will help us.
 This feature appeared in taurus 1.8.0

 ### A command-line utility that can be used to convert existing SoapUI scripts into Taurus config

-Let’s look at how it can be done.
+Let's look at how it can be done.
 We need a rest api project for this experiment.
-We’ll take Flickr a test SoapUI project.
+We'll take Flickr a test SoapUI project.
 You can download it [here](https://www.soapui.org/tutorials/flickr.html).

 ![SoapUI Project Flickr](https://www.issart.com/blog/wp-content/uploads/2017/06/flickr.png)